Informfully/Documentation/docs/source/docker.rst

 **Run Docker Container** Once the Docker image is built, a Docker container of it can be run by typing the command ``docker run -p 8020:8080 informfullybackend``.
 This will start a Docker container (and the MongoDB service will get started on it).
-The ``-p 8020:8080`` is used to open the port 8080 from the container to be used on the ``localhost:8020`` on the host computer.
+The ``-p 8020:8080`` is used to open port 8080 from the container to be accessible on the host computer at ``localhost:8020``.
 Follow the next steps to get the Backend running:

 #.
 Type ``docker ps`` to see which containers are running.
 #.
 Copy the container ID of the container that is running the back end.
 #.
 Type ``docker exec -it [containerID] sh``, this will open the container and you will be able to execute commands on it.
 #.
 Run the command ``passenger start`` inside the opened Docker container.
-This will start the Phusion Passenger service.
-The back end will be running now.
+This will start the Phusion Passenger service; the back end will now be running.

 In order to open the back end server, running on the container, from the host computer, open an internet browser and type ``localhost:8020`` (which is the host port that was defined above).
 The passenger's port 8080 of the container can be changed by editing the ``Passengerfile.json`` (`file located here <https://github.com/Informfully/Platform/blob/main/backend/Passengerfile.json>`_) in the backend directory.